-Five days of Scotland’s breathtaking best, including the dramatic mountain scenery of Assynt.
+Five days of Scotland’s best, including the mountain scenery of Assynt.
 Experience the remote white sandy beaches of the Northern Highlands, walk through the ancient pine forests of the Cairngorm National Park and soak up the romantic beauty of the Isle of Skye.
-Departs twice a week during the summer months.
+Departs 3 days a week during the summer months.
+ACCOMMODATION INCLUDED

-Day 5 takes us south from Skye stopping first at the famous stronghold Eilean Donan Castle, used in the film “Highlander”, set at the head of 3 lochs as protection against Viking raiders.
-Continuing east through the rugged mountains of Kintail including the splendour of the Five Sisters, you drive down through Glen Garry past Britain’s highest mountain, Ben Nevis, then onto Fort William for lunch.
-In the afternoon you will explore spectacular Glencoe, scene of the infamous massacre of the Clan Macdonald in 1692, before stopping in Killin for refreshments beside the Falls of Dochart, arriving into Edinburgh at 1900 approx.
+takes us south from Skye stopping first at the famous stronghold Eilean Donan Castle (M), used in the film “Highlander”, set at the head of 3 lochs as protection against Viking raiders.
+Continuing east through the rugged mountains of Kintail including the splendour of the Five Sisters, you drive down through Glen Garry past Britain’s highest mountain, Ben Nevis, (N) then onto Fort William for lunch.
+In the afternoon you will explore spectacular Glencoe (O), scene of the infamous massacre of the Clan Macdonald in 1692, before stopping in Killin (P) for refreshments beside the Falls of Dochart, arriving into Edinburgh at 1900 approx.

 Transportation by top of the range Mercedes minicoach for a more personal experience with a maximum of 16 passengers on tour.